Superrehtard/old_diaspora_wiki/Setting-up-development-tools-on-Ubuntu.md

 Now you have the core system requirements to clone, bundle, run and deploy Diaspora.

+NOTES

 The size of the git repo is significant to deploy times and application performance.
 You may wish to copy the source code only to a new directory and initialize a new repository before deploy.

+The ruby version that RVM installs may not be what D expects.
+Run `rvm install 1.9.3-p429` or whatever version D suggest.

+In the event that pg fails to build it's extensions 'Error installing pg:, ERROR: Failed to build gem native extension.', run `sudo apt-get install libpq-dev`.

 Carry on.